nikhil27gargeya/nikhil27gargeya.github.io/dsalc.md

 Algorithms:
-An algorithm is a procedure to accomplish a specific task (takes any of possible input instances and transforms it to the desired output).
-An algorithmic problem describes the complete set of instances it must work on and its output after running on one of its instances.
+An algorithm is a procedure that takes any of the possible input instances and transforms it to the desired output.
 (Skiena, The Algorithm Design Manual)

 3 desirable properties of a good algorithm:
 1. Correct